markocupic/import_from_csv/README.md

     /**
      * Curl helper method
-     * @param string $url
+     * @param $url
-     * @return array
+     * @return bool|mixed
      */
-    public static function curlGetCoordinates($url)
+    public function curlGetCoordinates($url)
     {
-        // is cURL installed yet?
+        // is cURL installed on the webserver? if (!function_exists('curl_init'))
-        if (!function_exists('curl_init'))
         {
-            die('Sorry cURL is not installed!');
+            $this->curlErrorMsg = 'Sorry cURL is not installed on your webserver!';
+            return false;
         }

-        // OK cool - then let's create a new cURL resource handle
+        // Create a new cURL resource handle
         $ch = curl_init();

         // Set URL to download